 Finally, you need to figure out the best angle for the dog ramp.
-Think of you’re settings on the treadmill.
+Think of you’re settings on a treadmill.
 The higher it goes, the harder you have to work.
 A slope of around 18-20 degrees is gentle enough for most dogs to navigate safely.
-Which means you need to find the appropriate length to provide that angle and still reach your car.
+This means you need to find the appropriate length to provide that angle and still reach your car.
 (Yeah – lots of math goes into buying a dog ramp)

 If your dog struggles with the incline.
 Finding dog ramps with horizontal slats provides an extra grip during the climb.
 Think of them as rungs on a ladder.
 They work in addition to the non-slip material to reassure your dog they’re safe.

 For you, make sure the dog ramp anchors with non-slip feet.
 You don’t want it to slide while you’re trying to get the ramp in place.
 It’ll also ensure everything stays anchored while your dog’s climbing the ramp.
 Safety’s critical with dog ramps.